jafingerhut/cljol/README.md

 `write-dot-file` function.

-`cljol` has been tested most with Clojure 1.10.1 so far, but as far as I know should work fine with Clojure 1.5.1 or later.
+`cljol` has been tested most with Clojure 1.10.1 so far, but as far as I know should work fine with Clojure 1.7.0 or later (it cannot go earlier, since the Loom graph library requires that version of Clojure or later).

 See the [gallery](doc/README-gallery.md) for examples of figures created by this library that demonstrate aspects of the Java VM or